How to choose keywords for SEO?

 The related traffic counts are displayed along with how many people searched for those specific searches over time, giving you valuable insight into what words might work well in your advertising strategy!

-4. How to choose keywords for SEO - Refine Your Keywords with LSI
+4. Refine Your Keywords with LSI

 LSI stands for Latent Semantic Indexing, which is a long way of describing word association.